 Bestselling Author, Speaker, CEO, Founder, Consultant, Advisor, Marketing Veteran, and Board Member Summer Nilsson Guides Graduates Through the Trades They Should and Should Not Make in Life

-TRANSCRIPT: Hi everyone, I’m Summer Nilsson, Daingerfield High School Class of 1995.
+Hi everyone, I’m Summer Nilsson, Daingerfield High School Class of 1995.
 First and foremost, I want to thank Superintendent Lesia Lewis for the opportunity to be here.
 It is an honor.
 I also want to thank the graduates and parents for the distinct privilege of speaking tonight.

 Before I continue, you should know two things about me.
 I am blind as a bat, and I cry at a Hallmark card.
 So, when I pause, it is to find my place on the card, and, when I cry, it is to wipe away tears of joy.
 Pride.
 Tiger pride.